 Bottom Line: Even if you're unemployed, have a bad credit history or have no UK credit history, you may be able to get a credit card with Vanquis.
 In fact, if you need a credit card but are concerned that you won't be eligible, Vanquis may be one of your best chances of getting a card.
 Just remember to always pay on time and pay as much as possible each month!

 How does the Vanquis Classic Visa Compare to Other Credit Cards?

 To better understand the value of the Vanquis Visa Classic Credit Card you need to look at it in the context of other available options.
 We compared this card to other rewards cards so you can see which may be more suitable for you.

 Vanquis Classic vs Chrome Credit Card

-Quick Takeaway: You're likely to pay a lower interest rate with a Chrome card, but there is currently no eligibility checker to find out the likelihood your application will be accepted.
+Quick Takeaway: You're likely to pay a lower interest rate with a Chrome card.
+Use the eligibility checker to see if you're eligible.

 Vanquis Classic vs Aquis Credit Card

 The Aquis credit card is another Vanquis credit builder card.
 Initial credit limits are between £250 and £1,000, with a representative APR of 29.8%.
 You may benefit from a lower interest rate on the Aquis, especially when it comes to cash withdrawals (although we don't recommend cash advances from credit builders cards especially due to higher interest rates and interest charges starting immediately with no grace period)